fcamara7/GeneidTRAINerDocker/README.md

 _**M.cingulata.geneid.optimized.param**_  (in general `<speciesname>`.geneid.optimized.param)

-The user can also find statistics on the training process by going the directory:
+The user can also find statistics files built during the training process by changing to the folder:

 **`<userselecteddir>`/`<results_dir>`/statistics_`<speciesname>`** (the `<results_dir>` is "output" and  `<speciesname>`=_M.cingulata_ in this example)